michaeltranxd/KeyGlove/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The KeyGlove was developed to wirelessly control the keyboard and mouse of a computer by processing signals from the user's glove.
+The KeyGlove was designed and developed by a group of students (two computer science students and two bioengineering students) for a class (Wearable Technologies) at the University of Illinois at Chicago.
+It is able to wirelessly control the keyboard and mouse of a computer by processing signals from the user's glove.

 Current features include: